paleobiotechnology/EMN001_Paleofuran/02-scripts/README.md

   - `PHYL_Flexilinea_proteinalignment.Snakefile`: reconstruct the phylogeny of the family Anaerolineaceae using the ancient MAGs assigned to the genus Flexilinea based on the protein sequences of the UniProt genes associated with the species *Flexilinea flocculi*
+  - `PHYL_Chlorobiales_genomes_alignment.ipynb`: download the Chlorobiales genomes from the NCBI assembly database and construct the phylogenetc trees of all modern Chlorobiales and ancient *Chlorobium* genomes and prune the tree to only those classified upto sp. level.
+  - `PHYL_Dereplicate_chlorobiales_genomes_phylogenetics.ipynb`: dereplicate the *Chlorobium* genomes
+    and construct the aminoacid and nucleotide trees and estimate the ANI values.
+  - `PHYL_BGC_presence_and_absence_antismash.ipynb`: screen for BGCs in the dereplicated modern genomes and and ancient *Chlorobium* MAGs using aantismah
+  - `PHYL_antismash_to_tsv.py`: tabulate the antismash results
+  - `PHYL_Genomes_wide_eggnog_analysis.ipynb`: functional annotation of the ancient MAGs and 4 complete modern genomes using EggNOG analysis.
+  - `PHYL_Phylogenetic_analysis_of_Butyrolactone_BGC.ipynb`: phylgenetic network analysis doen using Bigscape and the synteny of the BGCs visualised with Corason and the ancient Butyrolactone family cluster is phylogenetically classified.

 6. `FUNC`: analyses related to functional repertoire